benvantende/mion-docs-1/installing-bm.md

 Compile a P4 Application for BMV
 --------------------------------
+The following program tags all incoming packets with VLAN 102 and submits them to a specific port.
+Save the following as `vlan.p4`.

     /* -*- P4_16 -*- */
     #include <core.p4>
     #include <v1model.p4>

+    /* Headers */

     typedef bit<9>  egressSpec_t;
     typedef bit<48> macAddr_t;